 The transaction boundary markers, TRANSTART, TRANSEND and TRANSABORT, can be used to update existing application code to incorporate transactions.
-This may (in some cases) require some restructuring of the application to collect related updates together, so that they are performed in sequence and can therefore be defined as a transaction.
+This may (in some cases) require some restructuring of the application in order to collect related updates together, so that they are performed in sequence and can therefore be defined as a transaction.
 When designing applications to incorporate transactions, the definition of transactions should be an integral part of the design.

-It is important that transactions are made as short as possible to minimise the effect of the Transaction Handling mechanism on the overall efficiency of the system.
+It is important that transactions are made as short as possible in order to minimise the effect of the Transaction Handling mechanism on the overall efficiency of the system.

-2.1.3 Executing a transaction

-A transaction is started by executing a TRANSTART operation from ALL, DATA/BASIC, TCL, or PROC and completed by executing a TRANSEND.

-During each transaction the following events occur:

-- Whenever a database update occurs within the transaction, a 'Before' image is copied into a central log on disk called the 'raw log' (See Figure 2-1).
+Executing a Transaction A transaction is started by executing a TRANSTART operation from ALL, DATA/BASIC, TCL, or PROC and completed by executing a TRANSEND.
+During each transaction the following events occur: • Whenever a database update occurs within the transaction, a 'Before' image is copied into a central log on disk called the 'raw log' (See Figure 2-1).
 Each 'Before' image contains enough information to reverse the effect of the change to the database brought about by the update.
 For example, if you update an existing item, the 'Before' image that is logged contains a copy of the item before it was changed.
-If you create an item, the 'Before' image that is logged the transaction. - Items locked in a transaction are kept locked until a TRANSEND or TRANSABORT is issued.
+If you create an item, the 'Before' image that islogged is 'delete item'.
+'Before' images are only held for the duration of the transaction. • Items locked in a transaction are kept locked until a TRANSEND or TRANSABORT is issued.
 This prevents other transactions or processes reading updated items while the current transaction is still in progress, thus preventing dirty and unrepeatable reads (see Glossary).
 All item locks set during a transaction remain locked until the 'transaction commit' or 'transaction abort', after which they are released.

-It is important that all processes use item locking to prevent dirty reads.
-Items that are updated without having been locked previously are not guaranteed to be recovered correctly by a TRANSABORT.

-• TRANSEND generates a 'transaction precommit', followed by a 'transaction commit'.
+Note: It is important that all processes use item locking to prevent dirty reads.
+Items that are updated without having been locked previously are not guaranteed to be recovered correctly by a TRANSABORT • TRANSEND generates a 'transaction precommit', followed by a 'transaction commit'.
 Transaction commit indicates that the transaction is completed.
 'Before' images are only held in the raw log for the duration of the transaction.
-Once a transaction is committed, that is the 'transaction commit' is logged in the raw log, the 'Before' images are discarded and all the item locks held by the transaction are released.

-2.1.4 Aborting a transaction

-If a transaction is aborted, either deliberately by TRANSABORT or by a forced log off occurring mid-transaction, the transaction is 'rolled back' by applying the 'Before' images to the database in reverse order.
+Once a transaction is committed, i.e. the 'transaction commit' is logged in the raw log, the 'Before' images are discarded and all the item locks held by the transaction are released.
+Aborting a Transaction If a transaction is aborted, either deliberately by TRANSABORT or by a forced log off occurring mid-transaction, the transaction is 'rolled back' by applying the 'Before' images to the database in reverse order.
 The 'Before images are then discarded.

-2.1.5 Forced Abort and Logoff of a Transaction

-Two conditions will force a transaction to abort automatically and logoff.

-- 1. If the raw log becomes excessively full (>85%), then the oldest transaction, and therefore, the longest, is forcibly aborted and logged off. - 2.
-A transaction longer than a pre-defined timeout period will be forcibly aborted.
-The timeout period is specified in minutes in the environmental variable

-REALTXNTIMEOUT which should be set up by the system administrator in /etc/Realityrc.
+Forced Abort and Logoff of a Two conditions will force a transaction to abort automatically and logoff.
+Transaction 1.
+If the raw log becomes excessively full (>85%), then the oldest transaction, and therefore the longest, is forcibly aborted and logged off.
+2. A transaction longer than a pre-defined timeout period will be forcibly aborted.
+The timeout period is specified in minutes in the environmental variable REALTXNTIMEOUT which should be set up by the system administrator in /etc/realityrc.
 The default is 8 hours (480 minutes).
 If REALTXNTIMEOUT is changed, the new value becomes effective the next time the central daemon is started.